Our history starts with Camp Reese

 It was an invaluable experience in Christian living and Christian education.
 That the first year of use of the new Center proved to be such a smooth operation with such fine results was due to the careful planning and hard work of the teaching staffs and permanent staff, and above all to the devotion of Mr. and Mrs. Sherman Hammatt, the first resident Custodians.

-In the 1970’s, Reese Dining Hall and kitchen were expanded to allow for more indoor gathering space. later the former dining hall was renamed Bishops Hall in honor of all past, current, and future bishops. the 1970’s also brought a new and larger meeting space named in honor of bishop Albert Stuart.
+In the 1970’s, Reese Dining Hall and kitchen were expanded to allow for more indoor gathering space. later the former dining hall was renamed Bishops Hall in honor of all past, current, and future bishops. the 1970’s also brought a new and larger meeting space named in honor of Bishop Albert Stuart.
 Stuart Hall was later joined by a wing of twenty motel-type lodge rooms, now known as Lodge One.

 In 1977 a new manager’s residence was built, and the first residents were Bill and Mae Allen.
 The new manager’s residence was later named Hunt Cottage in honor of Director Hunt who served during the 1980’s.

 The 1980’s brought air conditioning to the dormitories, and the Howe arts and crafts pavilion named for a young camper from St. Michael’s in Savannah.
-As the decade was completing, a new outdoor chapel was built and dedicated in honor of the late wife of founding architect, Blake Ellis.
+As the decade was completing, a new outdoor chapel was built and dedicated in honor of the late wife of the founding architect, Blake Ellis.
 Jackie Ellis was a beloved spouse, mother, friend, and volunteer for many ministries at Honey Creek.

 In the early days of the 1990’s, under the leadership of Fr.
 Charles Hay, a successful environmental education program began, and a new campus office was built, along with twenty additional lodge rooms.
-Each wing of Lodge Two (and Lodge One) were named for all former bishops of the Episcopal Diocese of Georgia.
+Each wing of Lodge Two (and Lodge One) are named for all former bishops of the Episcopal Diocese of Georgia.

 In the early 2000’s, a former 1950’s era cottage was gifted to Honey Creek and was dedicated as Mary’s Cottage.
 In fall of 2013, Martha’s Cottage was renovated and rededicated as Guice Hall in honor of Pam Guice and her family.
 Pam served as Summer Camp Director of over forty years.